Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 On the first warm sunny day of winter it can be tempting to put a few seeds in the ground.
 However, it’s important to know your area’s hardiness zone for growing.
 Hardiness zones are determined by your area’s 30-year average last frost and are used as guidance for when it’s safe to plant.
 In the U.S. you can check your Hardiness Zone by using the USDA Plant Hardiness Zone Finder.

-Some annuals like Bells of Ireland and Larkspur are considered “hardy annuals.”
+Some annuals like Bells of Ireland and Larkspur are considered “hardy annuals” or “cool flowers.”
 These hardly annuals can often be direct seeded before your average last frost date.
 Most seed packets will have directions for when you should plant.
 They will often say direct seed after all dangers of frost have passed OR direct seed 4 to 6 weeks prior to your last average frost date.
 If you are fortunate enough to have a heated greenhouse or grow lights, you can start your seeds as early as 8-10 weeks prior to your last frost date.
 Starting your seeds indoors allows you to get a jump start on the growing season and have blooms earlier and longer.
 Who doesn’t want more weeks of fresh cut flowers?

 Tips For Caring Your Cutting Garden